abstract-theory/django-ip-shield/README.rst

     request.META.get('REMOTE_ADDR')

-Ensure that between Django and upstream servers, that the REMOTE_ADDR header is properly set.
+Between Django and any upstream servers, ensure that the REMOTE_ADDR header is properly set.
 Often, the HTTP_X_FORWARDED_FOR header is used in place of REMOTE_ADDR.